altexdim/sourcemod-plugin-gungame/README.txt

         I also have an idea about round start message like "You are on level 1 :: glock".
 What do you think about moving it to the hint box (like warmup timer) and add information about leader level like "Leader level 24 :: awp"?
-    * Bug: If knife level is not last level it seems like victim can not loose it's level.
+    * [IN-PROGRESS] Bug: If knife level is not last level it seems like victim can not loose it's level.
     + Feature request:
         - configurable warmup weapon by cvar